graeme-winter/dials_tutorials/ccp4-york-2025/COWS_PIGS_PEOPLE.md

 ## Automation

-This is a manual process which allows you to look closely at your data.
+So far, this has been a manual process which allows you to look closely at your data.
 A more automated approach to this can be via `xia2.multiplex`[4] which automates much of the process.
 The input to `xia2.multiplex` are a series of individual integrated data files. `xia2.multiplex` will then automatically call a series of DIALS programs (ie `dials.cosym`, `dials.scale`, `dials.correlation_matrix`) and includes some additional intelligent filtering of datasets.
 Try running `xia2.multiplex` on this data (NOTE: you may want to make a clean directory as `xia2.multiplex` writes a lot of files!).
 Note, as we know what the space group is, we will define it as an input parameter to speed up the processing.
 It will work without this specified, but the cosym step will be slower!

 ```
 mkdir multiplex